Alex-Volkov/register-page-example/README.md

 ### Registration page

-One of my clients asks me to complete this test task with the following technologies AngularJs / Javascript / HTML / CSS
+One of my clients asked me to complete this test task with the following technologies AngularJs / Javascript / HTML / CSS

 The demo is available at http://v.sparrow.cf